triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 Note that we're mounting the downloaded EAGLE and base models to `/hf-models` in the docker container.
 Make an `engines` folder outside docker to reuse engines for future runs.
 Please, make sure to replace <xx.yy> with the version of Triton that you want to use (must be >= 25.01).
-The latest Triton Server container is recommended and could be found [here](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver/tags).
+The latest Triton Server container is recommended and can be found [here](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver/tags).

 ```bash
 docker run --rm -it --net host --shm-size=2g \